Why The Process Of Growing New Brain Cells Is So Damn Important

 Depression Is A Fickle Beast

 It’s Tuesday the 4th June which marks exactly one month ago.
-I’m casually standing in my kitchen, just making lunch and following up with some open WhatsApp chats.
+I’m standing in my kitchen, casually making lunch and following up with some open WhatsApp chats.

 As I’m about to finally close the app, suddenly, a new message appears at the top of my screen.
 It’s a lengthy one, I thought, and coming from a friend of mine that I went to school with and haven’t seen in a year or so.

-He tells me that Paul, a mutual friend within our inner circle, took his own life a couple of weeks ago, with the funeral taking place in our hometown in the following days.
+He tells me that Paul, a mutual friend within our inner circle, took his own life a couple of weeks ago, with the funeral taking place in our hometown within the following days.

 A gut-wrenching punch went to my heart and through my whole body.